Bachelor Nick Viall Opens Up About Vanessa Grimaldi, Says They Aren’t Planning A Televised Wedding

-The Bachelor Nick Viall and his… whatever their relationship is… Vanessa Grimaldi are keeping things simple and taking things slowly, as they both try to get to know each other and make plans for a possible future together, Fox News is reporting.
+The Bachelor Nick Viall and Vanessa Grimaldi are keeping things simple and taking things slowly, as they both try to get to know each other and make plans for a possible future together, Fox News is reporting.

 The eyes of Bachelor Nation have been on Nick and Vanessa ever since they wrapped up Season 21 of The Bachelor earlier this year.
 At the time, it looked like the happy couple weren’t so happy – their appearance on a post-season wrap-up show was described by fans as “awkward,” to put it mildly.